Get access to alert policies

-|Alert fired||Provides the timestamp when the alert was fired.
-The dropdown option is also where you can take action on this alert.|
+|Alert fired||Provides the timestamp when the alert is fired.
+The menu list option is also where you can take action on this alert.|

-|Activity||Provides information on the status of the alert, whether it has been dismissed or auto-resolved (learn more below).
+|Activity||Provides information on the status of the alert, whether it is dismissed or auto-resolved (learn more below).
 Hover over to access the timestamp of the action in this column.|

-|Name of Policy||Provides the name of the metric alert policy.
+|Name of policy||Provides the name of the metric alert policy.
 Click the name to go directly to the alert policy builder.|

-|Rule||Provides the rule within the split's targeting rules that caused the alert to fire.|
+|Rule||Provides the rule within the feature flag's targeting rules that caused the alert to fire.|

-|Impact %||Provides the degradation percentage that was detected with the error margin of this percentage.
-Hover over to access the timestamp of the degradation detected.|
+|Relative impact %||Provides the degradation percentage that is detected with the error margin of this percentage.
+Hover over to access the timestamp of when the degradation is detected.|

-|Metric value (baseline)||Provides the metric value in absolute terms as well as the baseline treatment used for alert monitoring.|
+|Metric value (baseline)||Provides the metric value in absolute terms as well as the baseline treatment that is used for alert monitoring.|

-|Metric value (treatment)||Provides the metric value in absolute terms as well as the treatment used to compare against the baseline treatment for alert monitoring.|
+|Metric value (treatment)||Provides the metric value in absolute terms as well as the treatment that is used to compare against the baseline treatment for alert monitoring.|

 You can take the following actions on the alert tab, Kill split or Dismiss alert.